LOST-STATS/lost-stats.github.io/Presentation/graph_themes.md

     fig4 = ggplot(data = chick_weight, aes(x=Time, y=weight, color = Diet)) + geom_point(alpha = 0.6) + labs(x="Number of Days since Birth", y= "Weight (in grams)", title = "Chick Growth Relative to Diet")

-    #We can use assign an 'alpha' to each point so that points stacked ontop of each other are more readable.
+    #We can assign an 'alpha' to each point so that points stacked on top of each other are more readable.

     fig4